Amenemhat III: Family

 Amenemhat III was the son of Senusret III, his predecessor on the throne.
-There is no explicit testimony to this filial relationship, however, the inference can be made from their co-regency.
+There is no explicit testimony to this filial relationship; however, the inference can be made from their co-regency.
 The identity of his mother is unknown.
-He had several sisters – Menet, Mereret, Senetsenbetes, Sithathor, and a partially known Khnemet-.
+He had several potential sisters or half sisters: Menet, Mereret, Senetsenbetes, Sithathor, and a partially known Khnemet-.

 Two of Amenemhat III's wives are known, Aat and Khenemetneferhedjet III, who were both buried in his Pyramid at Dahshur.
-Hetepti – the mother of Amenemhat IV – might be another wife.
+Hetepti – the "King's Mother" of Amenemhat IV – might be another wife, but she does not hold the title "King's Wife".

 He had one confirmed daughter, Neferuptah, who appears to have been groomed as his successor, owing to her name being enclosed in cartouche.
 The Egyptologists Aidan Dodson and Dyan Hilton indicate that Neferuptah was originally buried at Amenemhat III's second pyramid at Hawara but was eventually moved to her own pyramid after an early death.
 The Egyptologist Wolfram Grajetzki contradicts this stating that she was never buried in Hawara, but had possibly outlived her father and was buried elsewhere as a result.

 Two other children, both of whom reigned as king, are also attributed to Amenemhat III: a son, Amenemhat IV and a daughter, Sobekneferu.
 It has also been suggested that Amenemhat IV may instead have been a grandson.
 Evidence of burials of three other princesses – Hathorhotep, Nubhotep, and Sithathor – were found at the Dahshur complex, but it is not clear whether these princesses were Amenemhat III's daughters as the complex was used for royal burials throughout the Thirteenth Dynasty.